 Sixteen donkeys in very poor body condition were seized by the department and removed into the care of The Donkey Sanctuary.
 These neglected donkeys were abandoned in a field with no food and no access to water.
-Recent harsh winter weather conditions meant the field they were in was water logged.
+Harsh winter weather conditions meant the field they were in was water logged.
 Alongside the live donkeys, the carcass of a dead donkey was also discovered.

 According to David ‘These donkeys were abandoned with no food or water.
 They had resorted to drinking water from puddles and were trying to eat tree branches because they were so hungry.
 To see these lovely animals huddled together in misery with a dead donkey in plain sight is horrific’.